baieric/chatstats/README.md

 To get your entire chat history:

 1. Go to [https://www.facebook.com/dyi](https://www.facebook.com/dyi).
 Select **"Download Your Information"**.
 2. On this page, change the Format option to `JSON`.
 You can deselect all information except for `Messages` to lower the size of your download.
 The other options can be left default or customized to your liking.
+Click `Create File` to continue.
 3. Facebook takes a few minutes to generate a download link for you.
-You can do **Step Two** while waiting for the link.
+You can do **Step Two** while waiting for the file.
-4. Once you receive notification from Facebook with a download link, save the file to your computer and unzip it.
+4. Once you receive a notification from Facebook with a download link, save the file to your computer and unzip it.
 Note that this is very sensitive information, so be careful storing it.

 ### Step Two: Set Up ChatStats